gadget-inc/templates/wishlist-template/.template/docs/setup.md

 3. Add an empty `shopify.app.toml` file to the root of your application.
 This will be used to run the Shopify CLI.

+4. Modify the CDN URL on `line 2` of `extensions/wishlists-storefront/blocks/addToWishlist.liquid` to point to the correct application and environment.

-4. Run `yarn dev` to run the Shopify CLI and connect to the Shopify app created in step 1.
+5. Run `yarn dev` to run the Shopify CLI and connect to the Shopify app created in step 1.

-5. Install the application on a development store and create a customer account on the online store.
+6. Install the application on a development store and create a customer account on the online store.
 Once this is done, you can step through the application and test the functionality.